confluentinc/examples/clients/docs/rest-proxy.rst

       :lines: 9-10

    Verify the parameter ``KAFKA_CLUSTER_ID`` has a valid value.
-For the example in this tutorial, it is set to ``lkc-56ngz``, but it will be different in your environment.
+For the example in this tutorial, it is shown as ``lkc-56ngz``, but it will differ in your output.

 #.
 Create the |ak| topic ``test2`` using the ``AdminClient`` functionality of the |crest| API v3.
 If |crest| is backed to |ccloud|, configure the replication factor to ``3``.